Step-by-Step Guide to Test an Ignition Coil

 Test for power and ground at the ignition coil connector

-Test ignition coil resistance with a multimeter
+Testing the ignition coil resistance with a multimeter

-Test ignition coil for shorts
+Test an ignition coil for shorts

 Leave the meter in ohms and disconnect the connectors to the coil.
-Check for short to ground by touching a meter lead to the positive terminal on the primary winding and the other to a ground spot on the coil.
+Check for a short to ground by touching a meter lead to the positive terminal on the primary winding and the other to a ground spot on the coil.

 Testing a coil with a spark tester